AngelRodRo/fullStack-developer-challenge/packages/backend/README.md

     docker-compose up
     ```
    This command initializes the database using the **docker-compose.yml** file located in the folder, utilizing the variables specified in the .env file.
+   <br/> <br/>
+   **Note:** You can inspect your database data using **npx prisma studio**, which opens a database manager in your browser.
+For testing purposes, all users have the default password "123456".

 3. Execute the command to initialize the database schema, generate types, and seed data (available only in the development environment):